xiaoniuniu89/giglep4/TESTING.md

 - The static files are served from Cloudinary and sometimes, but not often, there is a problem with Cloudinary.
 I have had 2 occasions in the past where the files were not serving and the site was without any styling for 5-10 minutes at a time.

 ### password reset
-- Password reset only seems to work for users who are using a gmail address.
+- Password reset only seems to work for users who are using a Gmail address.